 Some property managers will charge you a cancellation fee when you want to be released from your contract.

 Pay for Performance

 When considering the right fee structure for you, try to keep things simple.
 It’s also important to pay for performance.
-As an investor, I’m okay paying a higher management fee because I know the rent will be tied to that fee.
-So, the manager has an incentive to make sure the rents are high.
+As an investor, I’m comfortable paying a higher management fee because I know the rent will be tied to that fee.
+The manager has an incentive to make sure the rents are high.
 Leasing fees are also performance based.
 If a lease is successful, the manager gets a fee.
 If not, they don’t.
-I am okay with those fees because goals align with the San Diego owner and the property management company.